dcm4che/dcm4chee-arc-cs/docs/networking/config/hl7PrefetchRule.rst

     (dcmIssuerOfPatientID)"
     "
+    .. _dcmPrefetchForIssuerOfPatientID:

+    :ref:`Prefetch for Assigning Authority of Patient ID <dcmPrefetchForIssuerOfPatientID>`",string,"Assigning Authority of Patient ID in received HL7 message used to search qualified patient identifier in list of identifiers in PID-3.
+Studies matching the specified Entity Selector of this qualified patient identifier shall be queried.
+If absent, by default the first qualified patient identifier in PID-3 shall be used.
+Format: <Issuer of Patient ID> [& <Universal Entity ID> & <Universal Entity ID Type>].

+    (dcmPrefetchForIssuerOfPatientID)"
+    "
     .. _dcmDuration:

     :ref:`Suppress Duplicate Retrieve Interval <dcmDuration>`",string,"Suppress Retrieve of Studies already retrieved not earlier than the specified interval to avoid duplicate retrieves.